TOAST-DOCS/Compute-Instance/en/console-guide.md

 > [Caution]
 > If you wish to be able to automatically login to your instance, you should not set a key passphrase.
 When a passphrase is used, you must manually enter the private key's passphrase during login.

 The registered key pair can be used to create instances, and the key pair's private key must be used when accessing instances.
-For more details on how to access instances, see [Instance Overview](./overview/#how-to-access-instances).
+For more details on how to access instances, see [How to Access Instances](./overview/#how-to-access-instances).

 Just as with key pairs created from NHN Cloud, imported key pairs also need to be managed cautiously since exposed private keys can be abused by anyone to access instances.